Welcome to Devotionally Yours

 But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 There is no law against these things!—Galatians 5:22-23 (NLT)

-January 1, 2025
+January 1, 2026

-January 2, 2025
+January 2, 2026

-Praying Day Eight of Christmas
+Prayer for the Eighth Day of Christmas

 On the eighth day of Christmas my true love gave to me, eight maids a-milking, seven swans a-swimming, six geese a-laying, five golden rings, four calling birds, three French hens, two turtledoves and a partridge in a pear tree